 Guideline planning for shore power supply – how we succeed

-viadonau supports this modernisation project and coordinates on behalf of the BMVIT the development of a guideline planning across federal states for the installation and operation of shore power units along the Austrian Danube.
+viadonau supports this modernisation project and coordinates on behalf of the BMVIT (since the beginning of 2020: BMK, Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology) the development of a guideline planning across federal states for the installation and operation of shore power units along the Austrian Danube.
 The coordination with the responsible stakeholders of the federal states Upper Austria, Lower Austria and Vienna happens within the framework of working group meetings.
 Thus, all parties (grid operators, power suppliers, berth operators as well as representatives of the federal states) benefit from the exchange of experience and know-how across federal states.
 Due to the involvement of Bavarian stakeholders into this guideline planning, consistent standards across borders shall be ensured.

 An ambitious schedule

-The schedule, coordinated with the stakeholders of the federal states, foresees to finalise the guideline planning by the end of 2019.
-The detailed planning for the shore power units, the conduction of the official procedures as well as the installation of the units could, therefore, already follow in 2020 – in order to implement these steps, future shore power operators are currently under discussion in the federal states.
+The guideline planning finalised in the end of 2019 shall ensure a consistent and clear shore power system along the Austrian Danube and serves as a foundation for the subsequent implementation and operation of shore power units.
+The conduction of the official procedures as well as the installation of the units are the current steps.
 Thus, the first shore power connections could be used already in 2021.